sanekits/cdpp/README.md

 # `cd++`: turbo-charging the humble `cd` command

+## Why is `cd` so dumb?
 Linux/Unix users spend a *lot* of time changing directories.
+Why isn't `cd` more helpful?
+Why is there no "recent directories" list? *(There is, but it's hidden away and hard to discover and use)*  Why can't it keep track of my favorites?
+Why do I spend so much time in a loop of "type a few chars, hit tab" until I get back to the same place I've been 100 times before?

 While it's true that a single directory change is usually quick and relatively painless, there's two dark truths waiting to be noticed: